-In addition to our general Audley charity, we also work with an organisation specific to Southeast Asia which supports a cause close to our hearts.
-Currently this is Children on the Edge, an organisation which supports the Rohingya refugees in the Kutapalong camp in Bangladesh.
+In addition to our general Audley charity, we also work with an organization specific to Southeast Asia which supports a cause close to our hearts.
+Currently this is Children on the Edge, an organization which supports the Rohingya refugees in the Kutupalong camp in Bangladesh.

 We have worked in Myanmar since the 1990s and have seen first-hand how people have been affected since the Rohingya crisis in 2017, so were keen to help wherever we could, both financially and on the ground.
 We reassess our Southeast Asia charity on an annual basis, as there are many worthy causes throughout the region.
 This is something we work hard to fundraise for throughout the year.

 We also sponsor two orangutans at the Sepilok orangutan sanctuary in Malaysian Borneo, where Archie and Beryl are working toward being rehabilitated back into the wild.
 Our Borneo specialists have seen first-hand the damage done to this critically endangered species as a result of deforestation, so know how important this contribution is and what a difference it makes.

 Orangutans & islands of BorneoBorneoView this tour

 Start thinking about your experience.
 These itineraries are simply suggestions for how you could enjoy some of the same experiences as our specialists.
 They’re just for inspiration, because your trip will be created around your particular tastes.View All Tours in Southeast Asia